MasterFacilityList/mfl_api/docs/getting_started/authentication.rst

     The registration operation described above suffices, for public users.

+The manner in which users should be linked to counties has already been discussed in the Authorization section.

 Linking users to groups
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 TBD - assigning permissions to users via groups